-Have you ever been on the trip of a lifetime, come home, and then find out that all the pictures you took at the Eiffel Tower are all blurry?
-How about returning from a trek to the Grand Canyon with your best outdoor camera and then finding out that all your memories are overexposed?
+Have you ever been on the trip of a lifetime, came home, and then found out that all the pictures you took of the Eiffel Tower are all blurry?
+How about returning from a trek to the Grand Canyon with your camera and then finding out that all your memories are overexposed?
 These are just some of the problems that plague vacationers, but by finding the best outdoor camera, you can avoid all of this.

-When it comes to buying a best backpacking camera to document your adventures, there are many different brands to choose from.
+When it comes to buying a good backpacking camera to document your adventures, there are many different brands to choose from.
 But aside from choosing the best to suit your needs, buyers also need to consider the features of a camera to help narrow down their choices.

 Depending on the model you buy, you could end up using as many as 4 alkaline batteries.
 Bringing along extra batteries is recommended, especially if you take a lot of pictures.
 Luckily, there are digital cameras that have rechargeable batteries so you don’t have to worry about bringing spares.

 For these kinds of cameras, you only need to plug the camera to the charger and you should be fine for another day.
 Digital cameras with rechargeable batteries are a better investment compared to battery operated ones, especially on backpacking trips where you don’t have a lot of room to carry extra supplies.